NatureServe-Canada/EBARTools/resources/EBARExportReadme.txt

 - Exclude polygon datasets not associated with confirmed species presence, such as Critical Habitat, Range Estimate, Habitat Suitability, and Area of Occupancy
 - Exclude records marked as Bad Data (see description below)

-Individual records can be flagged as "Bad Data" by the EBAR team.
-This is done using an automated tool that compares a fully expert-reviewed range map with a high star rating to the underlying species data.
-Any species records (including their uncertainty distance buffers) that fall outside the reviewed range are flagged as Bad Data.
-Bad data was not included in exports of species and will not be included when generating range maps in future.
-The EBAR team has chosen to retain, rather than delete, bad data to avoid re-importing it in future.
-If you would like a copy of records flagged as "Bad Data" please contact the EBAR-KBA team at EBAR-KBA@natureserve.ca
+Individual records can be manually flagged as "Bad Data" by the EBAR team.
+Flagging is also done automatically using an algorithm that detects duplicates by Species, ObservationDate, and Location.
+Bad data is not included when generating range maps, but the EBAR team has chosen to retain, rather than delete, bad data to avoid re-importing it in future.
+Flagged data has been included in this zip package in the feature classes starting with "Bad."

 Each feature class has the following fields:
 ObjectID - ArcGIS unique identifier